 For new stations or niche formats, it’s a great way to build a larger presence and attract listeners that may not have discovered the brand yet.

 The Format Change

-Yes, some of the value may be “wasted” by being on before the market is in the Christmas mood, but the position is claimed and will likely gain publicity and word-of-mouth.
-And, if changing format, what’s the downside?
+Some of the value may be “wasted”, but the position is claimed and will likely gain publicity and word-of-mouth.
+And, if changing format, is there a downside?

-Christmas music can be a palate cleanser to introduce a format change or significant brand adjustment.
+Christmas music can act as a palate cleanser to introduce a format change or significant brand adjustment.
 Since it attracts a large new audience, the new station can be promoted.
-And I’d promote that new format aggressively.
 Don’t worry about keeping it a secret from competitors.
 Use the new audience advantage to promote what is coming in the new year.

 When To Flip